 Acupuncture programmes in South Africa

 The South African government recognised the importance of acupuncture in promoting public health.
 Therefore, in 2001, the South African Minister of Health adopted the Regulations in terms of the Allied Health Professions Act, 1982 (2001) to regulate acupuncture education and practice to promote public health (AHPCSA, 2020).
 According to the Regulations in terms of the Allied Health Professions Act, 1982 (2001), a three-year diploma in acupuncture followed by an internship is a minimum qualification requirement for the registration of acupuncturists.
 However, this regulation does not specify the required duration of the internship.
-The minimum curriculum requirement was further stated in the Act, which were listed as follows: (i) anatomy; (ii) biochemistry; (iii) botany; (iv) chemistry; (v) electro-stimulation; (vi) evaluation and treatment of myofascial pain syndromes; (vii) moxibustion; (viii) needling techniques; (ix) neuroscience; (x) pathology; (xi) pain research; (xii) physics; (xiii) physiology; (xiv) psychology; (xv) theory of myofascial pain syndromes; and (xvi) zoology.
+The minimum curriculum requirements were further stated in the Act, which were listed as follows: (i) anatomy; (ii) biochemistry; (iii) botany; (iv) chemistry; (v) electro-stimulation; (vi) evaluation and treatment of myofascial pain syndromes; (vii) moxibustion; (viii) needling techniques; (ix) neuroscience; (x) pathology; (xi) pain research; (xii) physics; (xiii) physiology; (xiv) psychology; (xv) theory of myofascial pain syndromes; and (xvi) zoology.
 The ancillary subjects were (i) emergency care; (ii) ethics and jurisprudence; and (iii) practice management.

 In alignment with the Regulations in terms of the Allied Health Professions Act, 1982 (2001), TCM (including acupuncture) higher education was first introduced at the University of Western Cape (UWC) in 2003 (Traditional & Natural Health Alliance, 2018).
 This was a five-year, double bachelor’s degree programme, consisting of 420 credits (UWC, 2021).
 This programme consisted of two separate degrees: The Bachelor of Science Degree (Complementary Health Sciences) and the Bachelor of Complementary Medicine Degree in Chinese Medicine and Acupuncture.
 The Bachelor of Science Degree was designed for three years, followed by the Bachelor of Complementary Medicine Degree in Chinese Medicine and Acupuncture, which was completed over two years.
 The core curricula focused on both TCM and biomedicine content (UWC, 2021).
 However, this institution has discontinued all new enrolments as of 2019 because of the failure to satisfy the quality evaluation (Traditional & Natural Health Alliance, 2018).
 In 2019, the University of Johannesburg (UJ) started offering an acupuncture programme as an integrated part of the Bachelor of Health Sciences in Complementary Medicine (BHScCM) programme (UJ, 2021).
 Another acupuncture postgraduate programme, the Postgraduate Diploma in Acupuncture, has been offered since 2021 (UJ, 2021).